 Join us for this recording of a two hour online figure class inspired by the Bay Figurative artist Richard Diebenkorn.
 Broadcast from our studio in St Ives with a clothed model.

 This webinar is a recording originally broadcast from our studios on 1st May.
-You will receive a link to access the recording immediately and will be able to watch it as many times as you like until it expires on 15th May 2021.
+You will receive a link to access the recording immediately and will be able to watch it on-demand until 31st March 2022.

 Share your work with others on social media using the #SaturdayLifeLive and #SchoolOfPainting